Python-World/python-mini-projects/update contributions/readmefirst.md

 - api call is usedi instead of gitlog or direct frontend requests due to speed and accuracy factor
 - two different scripts are written to remove dependency
+- contributions.md file is wrriten now will later can be merged into main readme

 ### Suggestions: